For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 2. Responsibilities of Systems Processing Passwords

-• Passwords should be prohibited from being displayed when entered, although it is suitable to have a method to toggle visibility as needed.
+• Passwords should be prohibited from being displayed when entered, although it is suitable to have a method to manually toggle visibility as needed.

 • Passwords must never be stored as part of a login script, program, or automated process.